I think about the worst things I went through after my c-section.

 In reality, they will ignore you and your family, your team.
 They will bully you, and lie to you and push your family out of the way as your family tries to talk to you.

-The truth is, if your doctor or nurse, or as in my case, both, want you to give birth a certain way, it’s going to be hard to fight for your way and your rights.
+The reality is, if your doctor or nurse, or as in my case, both, want you to give birth a certain way, it’s going to be hard to fight for your way and your rights.
 It might even be impossible.
 If they are truly strong willed enough and have their minds made up about how things will go down, their way will ultimately win.

 Why?
 Because the power differential is huge.